osankur/compRTMC/comprtmc/resources/examples/README.md

 The script `concrete/ftsp-concrete.py` can be used to generate the above smv and tsmv files.

-nuXmv is too slow on these instances.
-Uppaal / TChecker are very fast.
-Learning takes ~1-2m on ftsp-line-3.smv versus 1-2s for Uppaal.

 ## Abstract
 Abstract FTSP protocol in an arbitrary network in which a particular line is modeled concretely.
 The models is inspired from the incremental model checking method of Sankur, Talpin TACAS 2017.